waxs/que/README.md

  key.
 Meaning if you want to remove a string value, it should match the exact value.

-Based on the following query `name="Sander"&city="Deventer"&hobbies="music,development"` we could manipulate the content of the data set.
+Based on the following query `name="Sander"&city="Deventer"&hobbies="music,development"` we could manipulate the content of the data set like so:

 | type   	| usage                                               	| description                              	| output                                         	|
 |--------	|-----------------------------------------------------	|------------------------------------------	|------------------------------------------------	|